MaxNize/SmallSchoolTCPServer/README.md

 -Clone the repo and add an empty folder called "USERS".
 -Enter your root directory in "Auswertung.java" and "WorkerRunnable.java" (notice the layout).
 -(The default port is 1234.
 This can be changed in "MultiThreadedServer.java" and "Client.java".)
--(If the Client is not on the same maschine the host has to be changed in "Client.java".)
+-(If the Client is not on the same machine the host has to be changed in "Client.java".)
 -(If the Client is not in the same network, the port has to be port-forwarded and the the host has to be changed.)
 -Run "MultiThreadedServer.java".
 -In another instance run "Client.java".